aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 1. Choose the **Permissions** tab, then choose **Bucket Policy**.

-1. Enter the following policy document into the bucket policy editor replacing `YOUR_BUCKET_NAME` with the name of the bucket you created in section 1:
+1. Enter the following policy document into the bucket policy editor replacing `YOUR_BUCKET_NAME` with the name of the bucket you created in section 1 and xx.xx.xx.xx with your external IP address:

     ```json
     {